 1. Old GFCI Breaker

 Ground fault circuit interrupter breakers are pretty sturdy, but they will eventually wear out, usually after 10-25 years.
-Lightning strikes or power surges can shorten their lifespan.
+Lightning strikes or frequent power surges can shorten their lifespan.

 When you suspect that your GFCI has tripped because it is too old or has been damaged, test it this way: